trustedanalytics-ng/platform-wiki/acctaccess_accessing.md

 Initial access to the *platform*, along with the request to create an organization, is available only by invitation from a system admin.
 Contact your system admin for this type of platform invitation.
 (See the next topic for the other type of invite, which does *not* include the request to create an organization.)

 After receiving a TAP invitation email from the admin, click on the link inside the email.
-This lands you on the registration page shown below, where you specify your TAP password and create/name an organization.
+This lands you on the registration page shown below, where you specify your TAP password and create and name an organization.

 ![User Name Password With Organization Creation TAP](/images/Onboard_Invite_Screen_v7_Crpd.jpg)